Rule of Wolves

-Rule of Wolves is a fantasy novel by American author Leigh Bardugo published by Imprint in 2021.
+Rule of Wolves is a fantasy novel written by American author Leigh Bardugo, published by Imprint in 2021.
 It is the seventh overall novel in Bardugo's Grishaverse and the final novel in the King of Scars duology.
-The story takes place several weeks after the end of King of Scars and follows the third-person perspectives of Nikolai Lantsov, Zoya Nazyalensky, Nina Zenik, Mayu Kir-Kaat, and the Darkling (referred to as 'The Monk.')
+The story takes place several weeks after the end of King of Scars and follows the third-person perspectives of Nikolai Lantsov, Zoya Nazyalensky, Nina Zenik, Mayu Kir-Kaat, and the Darkling (referred to as 'The Monk').